 Department of Veterinary and Microbiological Sciences

 This department offers instruction in microbiology, including courses in general microbiology, pathogenic microbiology, parasitology, virology, immunology, food microbiology, microbial physiology and bacterial genetics.
-The department also offers courses in epidemiology, animal disease, and food safety to enhance our studentsí understanding of applied microbiology and infectious disease.
+The department also offers courses in epidemiology, animal disease, and food safety to enhance our students’ understanding of applied microbiology and infectious disease.

 Microbiology is a fundamental biological science which offers a variety of challenges and opportunities.
 Microbiologists have made some of the most important scientific discoveries in this century.
 Since 1910, approximately one-third of the Nobel Prizes in medicine and physiology have been awarded to microbiologists.
 The discipline covers a wide spectrum of specialized interest areas that illustrate how microbes affect human and animal health, our environment, food safety, food technology, and the biotechnology industry.
 In recent years, the field of microbiology has had a major impact upon virtually all other scientific disciplines.
 For this reason, even students who choose to major in other fields may benefit from a minor in microbiology.

 Students majoring in microbiology are well prepared to enter graduate school, veterinary school, and medical school, or to establish careers in food or pharmaceutical industries, hospitals, public health agencies, universities, research laboratories, and other biomedical industries.
-A 2.50 cumulative grade point average and a minimum grade of 'C' in core and elective microbiology courses are required to graduate with a Microbiology major.

 NDSU offers excellent programs that prepare students for application to a college of veterinary medicine.
 All veterinary schools stress the importance of high scholastic standing and judge applicants on academic preparation, knowledge of the veterinary profession, experience and character.